Puerto Rican boxer turns himself in after lover found dead

-SAN JUAN, Puerto Rico (AP) — Puerto Rican boxer Félix Verdejo turned himself in to federal agents Sunday night just hours after authorities identified the body of a dead woman as his 27-year-old lover, officials said.
+SAN JUAN, Puerto Rico (AP) — Puerto Rican boxer Félix Verdejo turned himself in to federal agents Sunday night just hours to face federal charges after authorities identified the body of a dead woman as his 27-year-old pregnant lover, officials said.

+The U.S. Attorney's Office said late Sunday that Verdejo was being charged with kidnapping and carjacking resulting in death and with intentionally killing an unborn child.

+A criminal complaint filed by the FBI accuses Verdejo of punching Keishla Rodríguez in the face and injecting her with a syringe filled with an unidentified substance bought at a public housing complex.
+It alleges he then bound her arms and feet with wire and tied a heavy block to her before throwing her off a bridge at 8:30 a.m.
+Thursday.

+The complaint states that Verdejo then shot at Rodríguez's body as he stood on the bridge.

+The complaint says a witness it did not identify helped Verdejo kidnap and kill Rodríguez.

-The body of Keishla Rodríguez was found in a lagoon in the U.S. territory's capital Saturday, a couple of days after she was reported missing.
+Rodríguez was found in a lagoon near the U.S. territory's capital Saturday, a couple of days after she was reported missing.
 She was identified Sunday via dental records, Puerto Rico’s Institute of Forensic Science said in a statement.

-FBI spokeswoman Limary Cruz told The Associated Press that the federal agency was filing charges that would soon be announced.

 Verdejo and his attorneys previously declined comment, and police said the boxer did not originally cooperate and refused to answer questions.